-Trump imitates Modi, Indian accent during Afghan talks: report
+Trump imitates Modi, Indian accent during Afghan talks: Report

 "Senior administration officials said that the president has been known to affect an Indian accent and imitate Indian Prime Minister Narendra Modi," the Post reported.

-The White House did not immediately respond to a question on the Post's assertion that Trump has been imitating Modi in Indian ascent.
+The White House did not immediately respond to a question on the Post's assertion that Trump has been imitating Modi in Indian accent.

 Democratic Indian-American Congressman Raja Krishnamoorthi condemned Trump's reported habit of affecting an Indian accent to imitate Modi.